What’s the problem with DMAA?

 While the American Herbal Products Association (AHPA) says it is possible that DMAA could be found in geranium oil, it recently introduced a trade requirement stipulating that members should not label DMAA as geranium oil or as any other part of the geranium plant.

 Jonathan Woodson, the Assistant Secretary of Defense for Health Affairs, requested that the surgeons general of the military services conduct a review of all available scientific evidence and adverse event reports to better understand the safety and efficacy of DMAA.
 The Department of Defense’s moratorium will remain in effect pending further investigation of scientific evidence and reported events.

 In addition to the two deaths, the Army has also stated that it has received reports of acute kidney and liver failure, loss of consciousness, seizures and rapid heartbeat in soldiers who took DMAA-containing dietary supplements.
 One reported study of OxyElite Pro identified side effects including cold sweats and increased blood pressure that could lead to serious heart problems.

-Despite the DoD’s moratorium on sales of DMAA products on military bases around the country, dietary supplements containing the product remain on the shelves of national retailers like GNC and The Vitamin Shoppe.
+Despite the U.S. military’s moratorium on sales of DMAA products on bases around the country, dietary supplements containing the product remain on the shelves of national retailers like GNC and The Vitamin Shoppe.